 When did you purchase the goods?

-The date you made the purchase decides which legislation applies.
+The date you made the purchase determines which legislation applies.

-- If you purchased the goods from 1 October 2015 then the Consumer Rights Act applies.
+- If you purchased your goods from 1 October 2015 then the Consumer Rights Act applies.

-- If you purchased the goods on or before 30 September 2015 then the Sale of Goods Act will apply.
+- If you purchased your goods on or before 30 September 2015 then the Sale of Goods Act will apply.